 Electric shock is a major hazard on a building site, a 240 volt supply is often enough to kill a person, which is way 110 volt supplies are used.
-If 110 volt supply cannot be used always use a Residual Current Devise.
+If 110 volt supply cannot be used always use a Residual Current Devise otherwise

-Don't take chances with electricity cables, treat all cables as live until you know otherwise.
+Don't take chances with electricity cables, treat all cables as live until you know

-If using powered hand tools make sure that the supply voltage is correct for the equipment.
+If using powered hand tools make sure that the supply voltage is correct for the equipment cable as live until informed officially otherwise, do not work near overhead power lines with these machines.